hyperknot/openfreemap/README.md

 ## Status of this project

-- The tile generation works.
+- The tile generation works
-- The web servers work.
+- The web servers work
-- Weekly auto-updates work.
+- Weekly auto-updates work
 - Servers in our public instance are currently:
   - 1 server running tile generation
   - 2 servers running web hosting